 - 1. As a VSI customer, you should have received information regarding setting up a customer account.
 Contact your VSI sales representative if you have not received this information. - 2.
 Visit www.vmssoftware.com and log into your customer account using the provided username and password.
-Select the appropriate menu item for downloading images. - 3.
-Review the End User License Agreement (EULA).
+Select the appropriate menu item for downloading images.

+- 3. Review the End User License Agreement (EULA).
 You will be asked to enter identification details and to accept the terms of the EULA. - 4.
-Click on the button to download VSI OpenVMS V8.4-1H1 to your local system.
-The actual downloaded file will be named similar to: OpenVMS V8.4-1H1 ISO.ZIP.
+Click on the button to download VSI OpenVMS V8.4-2 to your local system.
+The actual downloaded file will be named similar to: OpenVMS V8.4-2 ISO.ZIP or a self-extracting zip file with a shorter name such as: I64V0842OE.ZIPEXE.
 This is quite a large file, so plan accordingly. - 5.
 Using the same procedure, download copies of the Cover Letter, Software Product Description, and Installation Manual. - 6.
-If you do not have a copy of UNZIP for OpenVMS, download a copy of the UNZIP-2.EXE for your local system. - 7.
+If you are using a self-extracting ZIPEXE file, continue.
+If you are using a regular ZIP file and do not have a copy of UNZIP for OpenVMS, download UNZIP.EXE for your local system. - 7.
 If you intend to install layered products, download the Layered Products disk image zip file also. - 8.
 Be sure to have any license keys (PAKS) required for your installation.
 You can install licenses later, but it is generally easier to do so during the installation or upgrade. - 9.
-Once the downloads have completed, you can log out of your customer account. - 10.You now have two options: - a.
+Once the downloads have completed, you can log out of your customer account. - 10.
+You now have two options: - a.
 Burn a DVD using the ISO image contained in the zip file (and another for layered products). - b.
-Use the ISO image as a Vitual Device to install from a local VMS disk.
+Use the ISO image as a Virtual Device to install from a local VMS disk.

-11.DVD Method:
+11. DVD Method:

 - a.
 Choose a system having a DVD reader/writer and related utilities. - b.
 Transfer the zip file/s (and if needed, the UNZIP utility) to that system.
-If you use ftp, be sure to use the BINARY or IMAGE qualifier.
+If you use FTP, be sure to specify BINARY or IMAGE mode before issuing your GET command. - c.
 Install the UNZIP utility if needed.
 We recommend putting it in SYS\$UPDATE.
+This is not needed if you are starting with a self-extracting ZIPEXE file.